Cache Creek Road

 Jenny Lake Pathway

 The Jenny Lake Pathway is the perfect route for all skill levels, with only a slight hill at the beginning of the trail.
-The path to Jenny Lake is known for its amazing surrounding views and starts at Dornan’s.
-There are many signs to guide riders to their starting point as the path extends from downtown Jackson to Antelope Flat Road near Grand Teton National park.
-When getting to Moose Junction, the path into the park reaches the gorgeous Jenny Lake recreation area.
+The path to Jenny Lake is known for its amazing surrounding views and starts at Dornan’s in Moose.
+There are many signs to guide riders to their starting point as the path extends from downtown Jackson to Antelope Flat Road near Grand Teton National Park.
+When getting to the Moose Junction, the path into the park reaches the gorgeous Jenny Lake recreation area.
 Bike shops also post other ride suggestions, like Antelope Flats, which is more for those interested in taking in some wildlife.

 Jackson Hole Mountain Resort Bike Park

 Jackson Hole Mountain Resort is the perfect spot in Jackson Hole, Wyoming for cyclists of all skill levels.
 Due to its many trails, there is a variety of options for beginners or experts, and all are accompanied by breathtaking views.
 The resort has worked with Gravity Logic to create the best mapping and design of mountain-bike destinations in the Tetons and make for an unforgettable experience.